9b/heavy_pint/README.rst

 Important Files
 ===============
-drop_invoice.php - uses the forms, lists and other information to produce an invoice packed with exploits drop_news.php - uses RSS to produce PDF files with current news information packed with exploits drop_packed.php - takes in a directory of "good" PDF files and packs them with exploits
+drop_invoice.php - uses the forms, lists and other information to produce an invoice packed with exploits
+ - details need to be cleaned up drop_news.php - uses RSS to produce PDF files with current news information packed with exploits
+ - pulls several articles on the generation but can be adjusted to fit needs drop_packed.php - takes in a directory of "good" PDF files and packs them with exploits
+ - ran through the command line using ./caller.sh
+ - rips through directory for files and trys to pack them
+ - deletes files after attempting to pack, but could be adjusted to track progress

 General Output
 ==============